 - Suttle Tie to Suttle Lake

-Just relax with glass of wine & fresh meal
+Just relax with a glass of wine & fresh meal in Sisters, Oregon

-Sisters has lots of great choices for breakfast, lunch and dinner for all tastes and budgets.
-There is a few places when you can enjoy a coffee drink, beer or glass of wine.
+Sisters have lots of great choices for breakfast, lunch, and dinner for all tastes and budgets.
+There are a few places where you can enjoy a coffee drink, beer, or glass of wine.

 We can recommend an excellent place for lunch, Sister Meat Smokehouse.
-You can eat there local snacks: fresh and fragrant cheeses, freshly smoked meats, sandwiches.
+You can eat their local snacks: fresh and fragrant cheeses, freshly smoked meats, and sandwiches.

 It is also worth visiting Bistro & Wine Bar, and The Gallery Restaurant & Bar.